Eustathius of Antioch: Life

-The people of Antioch, who loved and revered their patriarch, became indignant at the injustice done to him and were ready to take up arms in his defence.
-But Eustathius kept them in check, exhorted them to remain true to the orthodox faith and humbly left for his place of exile, accompanied by a large body of his clergy.
-His adherents in Antioch formed a separate community by the name of "Eustathians" and refused to acknowledge the bishops set over them by the Arians.
-When, after the death of Eustathius, St. Meletius became Bishop of Antioch in 360 by the united vote of the Arians and the orthodox, the Eustathians would not recognize him, even after his election was approved by the Synod of Alexandria in 362.
+Eustathius was accused, condemned, and deposed at a synod in Antioch.
+His supporters at Antioch rebelled against the decision of this synod and were ready to take up arms in his defence.
+But Eustathius kept them in check, exhorted them to remain true to their faith and humbly left for his place of exile, accompanied by a large body of his clergy.
+At the behest of Constantine the Great, Eustathius was banished to Trajanopolis in Thrace, where he died, probably about 337, though possibly not until 370.
+The Eusebians proposed Eusebius as the new bishop, but he declined.

+When, after the death of Eustathius, Meletius became Bishop of Antioch in 360, the Eustathians would not recognise him, even after his election was approved by the Synod of Alexandria in 362.
 Their intransigent attitude gave rise to two factions among the orthodox, the so-called Meletian Schism, which lasted till the second decade of the fifth century.

+"The schism at Antioch, between the Eustathians, or old Catholic party, under their Bishop Paulinus [...] and the new Catholic party under Meletius, had troubled both the East and West.
+The holiest Bishops in the East, such as Basil and Eusebius of Samosata, sided with Meletius.
+Damasus and the Western Bishops communicated with Paulinus.
+Meletius asserted Three Hypostases in the HOLY TRINITY, Paulinus I: Damasus would not allow the former, for fear of being considered an Arian, nor Basil the latter, lest he should be imagined a Sabellian. [...]
+Peter served as a kind of connection between the two conflicting parties, though his sentiments inclined to those of Damasus.
+Basil addressed a letter to him while at Rome, on the subject, in which he complains in very strong language, that the Western Bishops, who could not be so well acquainted with the actual state of affairs, should presume to class Meletius and Eusebius among the Arians".

 The only complete work by Eustathius is the De Engastrimytho contra Origenem.

 The Commentary on the Hexameron attributed to him in the manuscripts is too late to be authentic.